hemeac/kiwiTechTree/README.md

 Shuffled the technodes.
 Generally made it more expensive.
 Added stuctural upgrades as part of the Moroz Spaceplane System.
 Comes in a bit earlier than the Mk3 and is spaceplane capable, so useful if you would like as your first spaceplane. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to cockpits.**

 ## Xingyun-2 1.0
 Shuffled the tech nodes.
 Resccaled the satelite for KSP system.  **If Kerbalism with FeatureScience is installed, adds customm HDD modules and custom data transmit speeds.
-Also adds a custom experiment to these parts, a 5 year experiment, "Internet Experiment" that is available within the home system.**
+Also adds a custom experiment to these parts, a 5-year experiment, "Internet Experiment" that is available within the home system.**

 ## Alternate Tech Tree Mods and/or Overhauls (In no particular order, but some are quite old)
 * [UnKerballed Start](https://forum.kerbalspaceprogram.com/index.php?/topic/196589-1101-unkerballed-start-v120-under-new-management-aug-28-2020/)